Shwetha21/InvestmentTracker/README.md

     * Commit to GitHub for each user story.

 ### Sprint 2
-#### Goal: To Add Source column for Income Table and purpose column for Expenditure table.
+#### Goal: To Add Source column for Income Table and purpose column for Expenditure table and to calculate Total Income and Expenditure.
 * To add Source column in Income Table and Purpose of expenditure in Expenditure table.
 * To add delete option in GUI.
 * To calculate Total Income and Total expenditure.